despisedactions/Windows-Theme/Readme.md

 [YAML FILE](./YAML/Windows%2011%20Start%20Menu%20Styler.yaml)

-> **📝 Optional:** If you want to apply the lock screen style, add `LockApp.exe` to the custom process list in the Windows 11 Start Menu Styler Advanced Tab and the Process inclusion list on Windhawk Settings > Advanced Settings

 ### 4. Windows 11 Taskbar Styler

 [YAML FILE](./YAML/Windows%2011%20Taskbar%20Styler.yaml)

-> **📝 Recommendation:** Turn Off Search on Taskbar from Settings > Personalization > Taskbar

 ### 5. Windows 11 Notification Center Styler

 [YAML FILE](./YAML/Windows%2011%20Notification%20Center%20Styler.yaml)
-⚠️ Change style constanst `screenfix` and `screenfx2` in settings tab to adjust it for your screen resolution.
+⚠️ Change style constanst `screenfix` and `screenfix2` in settings tab to adjust it for your screen resolution. (im on 1920x1080)

 > **📝 Optional:** If you want to apply this styling to the input and clipboard window, add `TextInputHost.exe` to the custom process list in the Windows 11 Notification Center Styler Advanced Tab and the Process inclusion list on Windhawk Settings > Advanced Settings.